Apply TodayApply Today

 - Capable of working independently with little supervision.

 - Safety: Makes safety a key factor in bidding by including costs of trench boxes, confined space detection, safety meetings, etc., and other project safety needs.

 - Maintains current and future project bid lists: Maintains estimating log of current bidding projects and future/potential projects.
 Assists in looking at WEB pages, newspapers, and other publications for future/potential projects.
 Obtains plans from owner/engineering firms.

 - Collects information for the estimate: Reviews the site with Project Manager to note potential risks.
 Assists in calculating job quantities.

 - Estimating: Studies and understands plans and specifications, including estimating assumptions, production rates, and construction methods.
 Assists in requesting subcontractor quotes.
 Obtains bidders list.

 - May perform other duties as needed.

 Physical Demand Classification:

-- Project Manager is a Medium Duty job, according to the Selected Characteristics of Occupations Defined in the Revised Dictionary of Occupational Titles, U.S. Department of Labor and Industry.
-Medium Duty involves exertion of 20-50 pounds of force occasionally, and/or 10-25 pounds frequently, and/or up to 10 pounds continuously to move objects.
+- Project Manager is a Light Duty job, according to the Selected Characteristics of Occupations Defined in the Revised Dictionary of Occupational Titles, U.S. Department of Labor and Industry.
+Light Duty involves exerting up to 20 pounds of force occasionally, and/or up to 10 pounds of force frequently to move objects.